Vincent440/liri-node-app/README.md

      liri will then display a list of the three possible commands to search from.
      Once a command is selected the user can type what they would like that command to search.

- _If any of the searches an error occurs the error data will display and prompt the user to select Yes or no to if they would like to ask another question, default: No, closes the app.
+ _If any of the searches encounters an error the error data will display and prompt the user to select Yes or no to if they would like to ask another question,_

+ _default: No, closes the app.
 Answering Yes allows you to search again until you select no to the Search again prompt._

 ### How the liri.js App works